Working from home online was no longer just a trend it was becoming a lifestyle shift for millions of people, including myself.

 - Thinking long-term instead of short-term results

-This mindset shift was a turning point for me.
 It removed a lot of pressure and helped me focus on what actually matters.

 Slow progress started becoming real progress

-After all these changes, things didn’t suddenly become perfect—but they became better.
+After all these changes, things didn’t suddenly become perfect but they became better.

 I started seeing: